succusana/Riru-js/README.md

 ## Requirements:
 - The latest version of NodeJS
-- The latest version of discord.js: `npm install discord.js@latest`
+- The latest version of discord.js.
 - `application.commands` scope enabled in your Discord Developer Portal for your bot.
-- A Linux host system (because there's no way I'm testing a development environment on Windows).
+- A Linux host system (because there's no way I'm testing this on Windows).

 ## Installation:
 1. Download/Clone the repository.
 2. Open the Riru-js directory in a terminal.
-3. Run `npm install` to install NPM dependencies.
+3. Run `npm install` to install dependencies.
 4. Create config.json in the main directory and populate it as described below.
-5. Run `node deploy-commands-global.js` to inform Discord of your commands.
+5. Run `node deploy-commands-global.js` to register your commands with Discord.
-6. Run `node index.js` to run the bot.
+6. Run `node index.js` to start Riru.

 ## Config:

 Riru relies on a few key variables, stored in config.json.
-These variables are **not** to be put in a public repository, so you will have to create them and write these five values yourself.
+These values are dependent on what your specific setup is, so you will have to populate them yourself.

 - `clientId`: The user ID of your bot.
 - `guildId`: The ID of the main server your bot is tested in.